mrmanc/stackedit.io.test/_posts/2018-01-09-natural-language-recipe-recommendation-using-twitter.md

 author: Andy May, Leon Pelech (@LeonPelech), Phillip Taylor, Simon Dudley (@SiLaDu)
 ---

-On 28th October we four Java developers attended [Hack 100's Hack Manchester event](https://www.hac100.com/event/hack-mcr-17/).
+On 28th October we four Java developers attended [HAC100's Hack Manchester event](https://www.hac100.com/event/hack-mcr-17/).
 A 24-hour hackathon of coding, coffee and chaos (25 hours really as the clocks went back).
 We were one of three Auto Trader teams out of about 50 in total.
 Our team took on the [dunnhumby challenge](http://www.dunnhumby.com/about-us/events/hackmanchester2017),